 The service from beginning to end usually takes one hour at 7:45 a.m., one hour 20 minutes at 10 a.m.
 Following the 10 a.m. service, we invite you to greet the clergy at the door and then join us in the Parish Hall for “Coffee Hour.”
 It is a time to enjoy some complimentary refreshments, introduce yourself to others, ask questions, and meet people.
 If you have any particular needs you would like to have someone pray for, there will be a prayer team at the altar rail immediately following the 10 a.m. service.

 Do I need to give money?

 Giving to the church is a result of a person’s response to God’s presence in their life.
 No one is required to put money in the plate.
 Giving is an act of thanksgiving.
 It is a way of honoring the role of livelihood and work in our lives as an offering of service to God.
 It is not an obligation or requirement, and we do not expect you to contribute to the operations of St. John’s.

-However, we are not shy to presume upon your generosity and ask you to make a contribution to our community outreach charity by enclosing funds in a lavender envelop found in the pew rack; ALL of these funds are transmitted outside the parish!
+However, we are not shy to presume upon your generosity and ask you to make a contribution to our community outreach charity by enclosing funds in a lavender envelop found in the pew rack; ALL of these funds go outside the parish!

 If I wanted to support St. John’s, how would I do so?